sethvargo/go-limiter/daprsample/README.md

 While this sample shows the how to integrate rate-limiting with DAPR state so that you can implement a distributed rate-limiting solution, this approach would have to be implemented into the [DAPR HTTP](https://github.com/dapr/components-contrib/tree/master/bindings/http) binding itself to be truly useful.

-## Running the sampke
+## daprstore implementation

-An existing rate-limiting library was extended to support distributed rate-limiting using DAPR state.
-The library was interesting because it allowed multiple stores to be implemented to store the token bucket that is used for the rate-limiting.
-Out-of-the-box a memory store and no-op store are implemented.
+An existing rate-limiting library (in golang) was extended to support distributed rate-limiting using DAPR state.
+This library was interesting because it allowed multiple stores to be implemented to store the token bucket that is used for the rate-limiting.
+Out-of-the-box, a memory store and a no-op store are implemented.
 Based on the memory store implementation, a DAPR state store was implemented.
 The DAPR state store is implemented in the [daprstore](../daprstore) directory.

 The contents of the token buket are preserved in DAPR state and if there are any server-side conflicts (due to eTag mismatch for example) they are resolved by retrying the operation until the bucket state is consistent.
+A mutex is used to manage in-process concurrency of the token bucket state to avoid multiple writes to the DAPR state store from the same process.

+All of the existing test cases for the rate-limiting library (memorystore) were run against the DAPR state store implementation and they all passed.

+## Running the sample

 To run the sample, you need to have DAPR installed and running.
 You also need to have a DAPR state store configured.
 The sample uses the Redis state store.
 It is also recommended that you use a Redis state store in production since the token bucket algorithm is heavy on read-write operations and Redis is very fast at this.

 ### Simple use-case

 Execute the ./runsample.sh script to run the sample.
-The script will start the DAPR sidecar and then compile and run the main.go sample.
+The script will start the DAPR sidecar and then compile and run the main.go file.
 This sample will setup a token bucket of 1 token per second and attempt to take 50 tokens sequentially from the bucket.
 The rate-limiter will ensure that only 1 token is taken per second.
 The output of the sample will look like this:

 ```bash
 ℹ️  Checking if Dapr sidecar is listening on GRPC port 62533